How to gamble from Tamil Nadu

 Casino in Coimbatore

-Just like for the capital, gambling in Coimbatore is restricted and prohibited by law.
+Just like in the capital, physical gambling in Coimbatore is restricted and prohibited by law.
 Although Coimbatore is a city of over 1.6 million people, it does attract a lot fewer gamblers in comparison to Chennai.

 Lottery in Tamil Nadu

-Lotteries have been banned in Tamil Nadu since 2003, and the ban prohibits state-lotteries, and the sale of tickets to lotteries based outside the state.
+Lotteries have been banned in Tamil Nadu since 2003, and the ban prohibits state lotteries, online lotteries, and the sale of tickets to lotteries based outside the state.

 And the “random draw” ban doesn’t stop there.
 In TN, residents aren’t even allowed to participate in giveaways.